KarolBukowski94/Excel_Project-Data_Analytics/2_Data_Nerds_Skill_Analysis/README.md

-# Project 2 Analysis
+# Data Nerds Skill Analysis

-## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+🎯 This [Data Nerds Skill Analysis](2_Data_Nerds_Skill_Analysis.xlsx) highlights the key skills required for various roles in the data science industry.
+It offers insights into the skills employers prioritize for specific positions and illustrates how proficiency in certain areas correlates with higher-paying roles and salaries.

 ### Questions to Analyze